NageshProgrammer/React-Native-Task/README.md

-CRM Leads App (React Native CLI)
+🚀 CRM Leads App – React Native CLI

-This project is a React Native CLI application that implements a CRM Leads List screen as part of the technical assignment.
+A simple and clean CRM Leads Mobile Application built using React Native CLI as part of the technical assignment.

-The application fetches user data from a public API and displays it in a clean, structured, and searchable list UI.
+The application fetches user data from a public API and displays it in a structured, searchable leads list.

-🚀 Features
+📱 Features

-Fetches leads from:
+✅ Fetch leads from public API

+✅ Display leads using FlatList

+✅ Client-side search functionality

+✅ Click-to-call using React Native Linking API

+✅ Clean, modular folder structure

+✅ Functional components with React Hooks

+🌐 API Used
 https://dummyjson.com/users

-Displays leads using FlatList

-Client-side search filtering

-Call button using React Native Linking API

-Clean and modular folder structure

-Functional components with React Hooks

 🧱 Project Structure
 CRMLeadsApp